twestpha/FirstPersonEngine/README.md

 * Save slots
 * Enemy Corpses and Barks
 * Player footsteps and Barks
-* Add option for bullet pooling
-* Improved Test Level graphics more representative of the style of game this framework would be used for
+* Improved graphics that are more representative of the style of game this framework would be used for.
 * STRETCH GOAL: WAD file importing